Trade Forex Trading

 Margin Requirement = 100 %

-Because when a trader has a higher leverage means that they have more percent above what's required(A.K.A.
+Because when a trader has a higher leverage means that they have more percent above what is required(A.K.A.
 More "Free Margin") their open transactions are less likely to get closed.
-This is reason why traders will select option 100:1 for their account but according to their risk management rules, they won't trade above 5:1 leverage ratio.
+This is reason why traders will choose option 100:1 for their account but according to their risk management rules, they will not trade above 5:1.

-These Zones are Shown on the Platform Screenshot Below as an Example:
+These Zones are Shown on the Software Image Below as an Examples:

 Margin and Free Margin is displayed by the MetaTrader 4 platform